 Here’s how to know if a crack is structural: One of the easiest ‘tells’ for structural damage cracks is that they grow over time.
 A thin, non-structural crack can quickly become a structural foundation crack if it gets wider after several weeks or months.
 So, be on the lookout for these cracks that indicate structural problems!

 Read this article about the signs of foundation issues if you want to know how to identify foundation cracks like a pro.

 After considering whether you’ve got structural vs. non-structural cracks, you’ve noticed that your foundation crack is growing over time, and moisture is coming through.
 You’ve concluded that you should contact a professional – what foundation repair methods will they propose?

 If you need further help evaluating structural and non-structural cracks, use URETEK Gulf Coast’s DIY foundation inspection checklist or contact us for a free estimate today!

-Pressed pilings foundation repair is one of the most common solutions for remediation.
+Pressed pilings foundation repair is one of the most common solutions to fix structural damage.
 With this technique, concrete piles are driven into the ground far enough to reach a deeper and more consistent soil base using your home’s weight as a counter-force.
 Once the piles reach total resistance, your foundation can rest with limited shifting over the long term.

 Contact URETEK Gulf Coast for High-Quality Foundation Repairs

+Do you suspect you have structural cracks in the concrete of your home or commercial building?
 When you need a professional foundation repair in the Greater Houston area, trust URETEK Gulf Coast.
-We’ve successfully completed over 1,000 projects over the course of almost 20 years in business.
-We provide lasting solutions and a competitive foundation repair warranty that will put your mind at ease.
+We’ve completed over 1,000 projects over 20+ years in business.
+We provide lasting solutions and a competitive foundation repair warranty to put your mind at ease.